-A relatively recent opening in the vegan food scene in Rome, Nativa has quickly become one of my favourite vegan restaurants in Rome.
-It’s not in the immediate city centre but it’s super easy to reach and in such a lovely neighbourhood that you shouldn’t even rule out booking your accommodation there.
+A relatively recent opening in the vegan food scene in Rome, Nativa has quickly become one of my favorite vegan restaurants in Rome.
+It’s not in the immediate city center but it’s super easy to reach and in such a lovely neighborhood that you shouldn’t even rule out booking your accommodation there.
 We have ordered their dinner from home and got it delivered a few times and we also had lunch directly on spot, so we can safely say we enjoy their food and will definitely get back there soon.

 Our Experience at Nativa Vegan Restaurant